casacore/python-casacore/pyrap_tables.rst

   Get the type info of a table
 :func:`tablesummary`
   Get a summary of the table
+:func:`addImagingColumns`
+  Add columns needed for the CASA imager :func:`removeImagingColumns`
+  Add columns CORRECTED_DATA, MODEL_DATA, and IMAGING_WEIGHT
+:func:`addDerivedMSCal`
+  Add the DerivedMSCal virtual columns like PA1, HA1 to a MeasurementSet :func:`removeDerivedMSCal`
+  Remove the DerivedMSCal virtual columns like PA1, HA1 from a MeasurementSet

 .. autofunction:: pyrap.tables.taql
 .. autofunction:: pyrap.tables.tablefromascii